gcallah/work/proposal/prop.md

 political fight and social conflict.
-This volume aims to fill this gap, by providing the first concise, yet substantial account of the intellectual history of work, a collection of essays about the relevant ideas on work by major Western philosophers.
+This volume aims to fill this gap, by providing the first concise, yet substantial account of the intellectual history of work, a collection of essays about the relevant ideas on work by major Western thinkers.

-The book’s chapters follow in a chronological order the major developments and some of the crucial authors of the history of European philosophy.
-The internationally diverse group of our contributors will give concise accounts of their primary research material on their chosen single thinker or movement or school of thought.
+The book’s chapters follow in a chronological order the major developments and some of the crucial authors of the history of European thought.
+The internationally diverse group of our contributors will give accounts of their primary research material on their chosen single thinker or movement or school of thought.
 This will make the work interesting for those who are researching on these authors beyond their views on work, as well.